|Back to Back Issues Page|

 Good bacteria help to keep oxalic acid or oxalate in check by breaking them down so that they can then be eliminated.

-Lactose intolerance can occur when there is a buildup of oxalate in the body.
-That is why raw milk is a much better food over pasteurized milk because it still contains its "good" bacteria.
+Surprisingly, lactose intolerance can occur when there is a build-up of oxalate in the body.
+That is why raw milk is a much better food over pasteurized milk because it still contains its good bacteria.

-BTW, oxalic acid is also considered to be a mycotoxin which is a toxin produced by the common yeast candida - so basically it is poisonous!
+BTW, oxalic acid is also considered to be a mycotoxin which is a toxin produced by the common yeast Candida, so basically oxalic acid is poisonous!

 Symptoms of Oxalic Acid Poisoning

 BTW, mycotoxin and oxalic acid have been found in the tissue of women with Breast Cancer.